 Your vet will run tests and will recommend either surgery if it’s an ongoing and serious problem or keeping your dog inside on hot days and away from any allergens.

-Dog Nasal Tumors
+Dog Polyps and Nasal Tumors

+Polyps and nasal tumors are other causes of rhinitis and sinusitis.
 One of the first symptoms of a nasal tumor is bleeding and discharge from the nose.
 The nose may become clogged, and your dog might start snoring every time they’re asleep.
 Senior dogs are more prone to nasal tumors.

 Your vet will sedate your dog so they can have a better look inside the nasal cavities, and a CT scan might be recommended.
 Depending on the tumor and whether it is cancerous, your vet might perform surgery to remove it if it’s small enough, or radiation therapy might be in order.

-Home Treatment For Dog Stuffy Nose
+Home Treatment for Dog Stuffy Nose

 Depending on the underlying cause and the severity of the stuffy nose, you can use a few methods at home to help relieve the symptoms.